 One final prescription

-Getting healthy now, during your working years, can enhance your lifestyle immediately and create great benefits for your life long-term.
+Getting healthy now, physically and financially, during your working years, can enhance your lifestyle immediately and create great benefits for your life in the long-term.
 Healthier individuals can experience lower healthcare costs which means more to spend on what matters most to you and you’ll be in better shape to pursue your goals.
-Find a sport or physical activity you love and learn more about how to eat in a healthy, and I promise, still delicious way.
+While fitting into your favorite swimsuit may not be enough motivation, start looking at your decisions as an investment into living the life you want.